Understanding Hair Loss in London

 If you are concerned about hair loss or are considering hair restoration treatments we can offer advice and help to find the most suitable treatment course for you such as PRP.

 Nar London located in Harley Street, London offers Hair Loss and non-invasive Hair Restoration treatments.
 We are a boutique clinic and we take time to truly care and strive to bring positive results for our patients as we deeply know how distressful hair loss can be.
-And that is why we offer a free consultation .
-Book Now and we are looking forward to welcoming you.
+And that is why we offer consultation (£50 that can be redeemed against the treatment).
+We are looking forward to welcoming you.